 Major trade crops and agricultural resources include: Maple syrup, potatoes, sugar beets, mustard, oats, and barley.

-Ocean resources include: fish, lobster, and other seafood, as well as algae and whale oil.
+Ocean resources include: fish, crustaceans, and other seafood, as well as algae and whale oil.

 There are also large mineral and metal deposits close to the mountains, including iron ore, copper, gold, and zinc, and coal.
 There are also petroleum/oil deposits in the far north by the sea, but the drilling technology to tap into this resource is still underdeveloped.